Standard number: DS-19

 Further, security logs will generally be used for their intended purpose described above.
 The university will not routinely use security logs to:

-However, in the event of a declared health or safety emergency, the Chief Information Security Officer or a delegated authority, in consultation with the University Privacy Officer or delegated authority, and OGC may authorize accessing PII contained in security logs in accordance with provisions of SPG 601.11.
+However, in the event of a declared health or safety emergency, the Chief Information Security Officer or a delegated authority, in consultation with the Office of General Counsel, may authorize accessing PII contained in security logs in accordance with provisions of Privacy and the Need to Monitor and Access Records (SPG 601.11).

 In some cases, the university may be compelled by law, such as a court order, subpoena, or Freedom of Information Act request, to retain or release information contained in security logs.
 All such releases must be coordinated by IA and OGC.